z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 ```

-The top line of the graphic, at _circle, is preceded by 7 zeroes.
+The top line of the graphic, at *_circle*, is preceded by 7 zeroes.
 In
 this example, *_circle* is at address 50,000, and address 49,999
 contains a zero.
 There are in fact 7 zeroes logically above *_circle*,
 so when the sprite is placed in the display, between zero and all 7 of